IPAW 2020 Preprint: Efficient Computation of Provenance for Query Result Exploration: Introduction

 \section{Introduction}

 Consider a user interacting with a database.
 Figure~\ref{fig:scenario} shows a typical interaction.
-Here the database is first assembled from various data sources (some databases might have a much simpler process, and some databases might have a much more complex process).
-A user asks an {\em original query} of the data and gets results.
+Here the database is first assembled from various data sources (some databases might have a much simpler process, or a much more complex process).
+A user asks an {\em original query} and gets results.
 Now the user wants to {\em drill} deeper into the results and find out explanations for the results.
 We refer to this drilling deeper into the results as {\em query result exploration}.

 For query result exploration, the user selects one or more interesting rows from the results obtained for the original user query, and asks questions such as: why are these rows in the result.
 The system responds by showing the rows in the tables that combined to produce those results the user is interested in.
-Different provenance semantics as described in~\cite{FTD:CCT:09, PODS:GT:17} can be used for query result exploration.
-Lineage~\cite{TODS:CWW:00}, referred to as {\em which}-provenance in~\cite{FTD:CCT:09, PODS:GT:17}, specifies which tuples in each table produced a result tuple. {\em why}-provenance~\cite{ICDT:BKT:01} extends {\em which}-provenance, and collects the input tuples separately for different derivations of an output tuple.
-As noted in~\cite{PODS:GT:17}, there are application scenarios such as computing the trust in a result tuple, the cost of a result tuple etc that cannot be supported by the above provenance semantics.
-In such a case, {\em how}-provenance~\cite{FTD:CCT:09} can be used, which says how a result tuple was obtained.
-Another provenance semantics in literature is {\em where}-provenance~\cite{ICDT:BKT:01}, which only says where the result data is copied from.
-Provenance of non-answers studies why expected rows are not present in the result and is studied in~\cite{VLDBJ:LLG:19, SIGMOD:CJ:09, PVLDB:HCDN:08}.
-Explaining results using properties of the data are studied in~\cite{PVLDB:ROS:15, PVLDB:WM:13}.
+Different provenance semantics as described in~\cite{FTD:CCT:09,PODS:GT:17} can be used for query result exploration.
+In this paper, we use the {\em which}-provenance semantics (also referred to as lineage) as in~\cite{TODS:CWW:00} and richer semantics is not needed.
+See Section~\ref{sec:related} for a discussion of different provenance semantics.